 Does the thought of a Dentist or a Dental clinic cause fear and agony?
-Do you feel that tooth ache is much better than sitting in a Dental chair and undergoing a dental treatment?
+Do you feel that a toothache is much better than sitting in a Dental chair and undergoing a dental treatment?
 Well many of us have this phobia.
 It is quite natural.
 However, we are there to help you overcome this stress.
 With the advancements in science and technology, we can reduce your anxiety by sedation dentistry.

-Well, sedation is not only for long and complicated procedure.
+Well, sedation is not only for a long and complicated procedure.
 If you are really anxious even a simple tooth cleaning can be done under sedation.

 What is Sedation?

-It us a procedure by which medications are given to keep you calm and relaxed prior to and during a dental procedure.
+It is a procedure by which medications are given to keep you calm and relaxed prior to and during a dental procedure.
 This can be done both for kids and adults.it is sometimes commonly termed as ”Sleep Dentistry”

 - Decreases the pain and anxiety

 - Can be administered for children as well

 - Nitrous oxide may also be useful for prolonged or more involved dental procedures as well as in patients with hyperresponsive gag reflexes.

 - Your dentist can control the amount of sedation you receive, and the gas tends to wear off quickly.

 - This is the only form of sedation where you may be able to drive yourself home after the procedure.